Hutchinson High School (Kansas): School newspaper and yearbook

 The Newshawk was the school's official paper.
 It was published on a monthly basis.
-However, it is not currently in publication.
+However, it is not published.

 Speech and Debate

 Hutch High has produced 13 NFL All-Americans since 1986 and has produced 77 national qualifying students since 1972.
 The debate team placed 1st at state in 2009 and 2010.
 The debate program has, as of 2019, won 16 state championships.